 As part of my quest to learn about AI, I set myself the goal of building a simple neural network in Python.
 To ensure I truly understand it, I had to build it from scratch without using a neural network library.
 Thanks to an excellent blog post by Andrew Trask I achieved my goal.
 Here it is in just 9 lines of code:

 In this blog post, I’ll explain how I did it, so you can build your own.
 I’ll also provide a longer, but more beautiful version of the source code.
+And I’ve created a video version of this blog post as well.

 But first, what is a neural network?
 The human brain consists of 100 billion cells called neurons, connected together by synapses.
 If sufficient synaptic inputs to a neuron fire, that neuron will also fire.
 We call this process “thinking”.